smith-carson/ember-simplemde/README.md

-# Ember-simplemde
+# ember-simplemde

-This README outlines the details of collaborating on this Ember addon.
+A wrapper around the SimpleMDE editor for use in ember-cli projects

 ## Installation